-Sober in the Country (SITC) was born from one outback woman's near-death experience as an ‘’invisible alcoholic’’ who was so high-functioning that she was literally dying in front of her own friends and nobody even realised; and her wish to be the change others needed to see.
+Sober in the Country (SITC) was born from one outback woman's near-death experience as an ‘’invisible alcoholic’’ who was so high-functioning that she was literally dying in front of her own friends; her subsequent recovery against the odds, and her wish to be the change for others like her.

-This woman is founder and now CEO Shanna Whan; and it was her (common) experience, recovery, and complete inability to access help or support in the process that would inspire her to spend five years volunteering to support others in the rural demographic just like her who could not - and still cannot - get help: working rural men and women constantly dismissed by society, health professionals, and friends as needing support because they appear, superficially, to be ‘’okay’’ ...
+This woman is founder and CEO Shanna Whan; and it was her (common) experience, recovery, and complete inability to access help or support in the process that would inspire her to spend five years volunteering to support others in the rural demographic just like her cannot get help: the working rural men and women too readily dismissed by society, health professionals, and mates as needing support because they appear, superficially, to be ‘’okay’’ ...

 Shanna reached others and consistently broke down one of Australia’s most complex and fragile conversations nationally through nothing more than honesty, humour, hard slog, and an utterly fierce determination to help others.For her efforts she was an AgriFutures NSW/ACT Rural Woman of the Year finalist in 2018; a finalist in the Harvey Norman ‘’Shine’’ Awards in 2019, and, recently she’s also been nominated for Regional Woman of the Year for New South Wales.